jueyang/jueyang.github.io/_posts/posts-for-thoughts/2021-02-24-thank-you-this-is-not-a-thank-you.md

 _But you could have had it worse.
 We are ensuring rights of foreigners like you!_

-I hear myself speaking.

-_Didn't you also make laws so that for foreigners to have the same job as a national would, the salaries are reduced?_

-_Yes, to incentivize companies to hire foreigners.
-We are providing opportunities for you!_

-_But if I were an EU-national, this law would not apply._

-_Well we are part of EU and we want to encourage freedom of movement and access to labor market between union members._

-_Do you mean that people born in the EU have more rights than others?_

-_There are priorities in things._

-_You mean, priorities in people and priorities defined by nationality (and class, race, age, gender, sexuality, religion, ableness)?_

-_If you have so many problems with the system, you don't have to stay._

 ### *

 No thank you.

-I will tune to the songs of birds.
+I tune to the songs of birds.
 They have started chirping on the roof since the unusually warm days.

 I turn to my books: _Notes on Nationalism_, _The Thing Around Your Neck_, _Pleasure Activism_.